-Vimeo PRO and Business members have the ability to create video review pages, making it easy to gather feedback and securely share rough cuts.
+Vimeo Pro, Business, and Premium members have the ability to access video review pages, making it easy to gather feedback and securely share rough cuts.
 These pages are semi-private, unlisted, and mobile-compatible, so you can easily share them with reviewers — even if they don’t have Vimeo accounts.
 Your reviewers can also add time-coded notes, right in the video, to streamline your video review process.

-If you are a Basic or Plus member, you'll need to upgrade to PRO or Business to unlock review pages for your videos.
+If you are a Basic or Plus member, you can see a demo version of the video review page but you'll need to upgrade to Pro, Business, or Premium to access the full functionality of review pages for your videos.

-You can access your video review page link in your video settings under the Privacy tab or via the Review page button beneath the player on your video page.
+You can access your video review page link through the video manager, in your video settings under the Collaboration tab, Review tools section, or via the Review page button beneath the player on your video page.
 This button is only visible to you, the video owner.
 To share your review page, you’ll need to copy the private link and send it to your reviewers directly.

 Your videos' review pages are enabled by default.
-To disable a review page, click the Settings button beneath the player on your video page, navigate to the Privacy tab, uncheck the box next to “Yes, enable video review page,” and hit "Save."
+To disable a review page, click the Settings button beneath the player on your video page, navigate to the Collaboration tab, Review tools section, toggle the box next to “Enable private review page,” off and hit "Save."